google/etc2comp/README.md

 to apply during the encoding.

-* -errormetric selects the fitting algorithm used by the encoder.  "rgba" calculates RMS error using RGB components that are weighted by A.  "rec709" is similar to "rgba", except the RGB components are also weighted according to Rec709.  "numeric" calculates RMS error using unweighted RGBA components.  "normalize" calculates error based on dot product and vector length for RGB and RMS error for A.
+* -errormetric selects the fitting algorithm used by the encoder.  "rgba" calculates RMS error using RGB components that are weighted by A.  "rgbx" calculates RMS error using RGBA components, where A is treated as an additional data channel, instead of as alpha.  "rec709" is similar to "rgba", except the RGB components are also weighted according to Rec709.  "numeric" calculates RMS error using unweighted RGBA components.
+"normalize" calculates error based on dot product and vector length for RGB and RMS error for A.

 * -help prints out the usage message